dtim-upc/Eris/README.md

    * The auxiliary SQL funcions must be created by executing the scripts in the folder ``SQLFunctions`` (there is a different SQL script for each implementation of s-tables).

-* It is also assumed that Python 3 and libraries `numpy`, `scipy` and `oscp` are installed.
-Tested with Python 3.6; doing `pip install numpy scipy oscp` should suffice.
+* It is also assumed that Python 3 and libraries `numpy`, `scipy` and `osqp` are installed.
+Tested with Python 3.6; doing `pip install numpy scipy osqp` should suffice.

 # Building